|Date of Birth||28 May 1944 , Shelbyville, Tennessee, USA|

 Locke was a cheerleader and the class valedictorian in junior high.
 At Shelbyville Central High School, the "classroom was the one place where I felt like I had a chance to prove myself and I continued to excel.
 I felt safe there and I liked it."
 Her best friend was classmate Gordon Anderson.
 He was a fey young man, who shared many of Sondra's fanciful hopes about the future and was her collaborator in devising harmless ways to make their lives in Shelbyville more magical.
 One of the duo's frequent activities was making home movies with Gordon's Super 8 camera.

-Sondra and Gordon both enrolled at Middle Tennessee State University in 1962.
-Sondra acted in MTSU's productions of The Crucible and Life with Father.
-In the summer of 1963, after completing her freshman year of study, Sondra had a blowup with her mother, left home, and did not return to college.
+When Gordon announced his plans to attend Middle Tennessee State University, Sondra applied for a last-minute scholarship and enrolled there, too.
+At 19, Sondra had a blowup with her mother, left home, and did not return to college.
 Instead, she worked in Nashville in assorted menial posts at radio station WSM, with occasional work as a model and in commercials.
-While in Nashville, Locke began acting in community theater, and won a statewide award for best actress in 1965 for her performance in The Monkey's Paw.
+While in Nashville, Locke began acting in community theater, winning a statewide award for best actress in 1965 for her performance in The Monkey's Paw.
 Meanwhile, Gordon revealed to her that he was homosexual.
 He went off to Manhattan to study acting and, for a while, had a lover there.
 Anderson was talented but unfocused about his theater craft and eventually returned to Tennesee.
 Because of Locke's spiritual kinship with Anderson, she and Gordon decided to wed.
-The couple were married in a simple church service in Nashville on September 25, 1967.
-(Reputedly, the marriage was never consummated.)
+The pair were married in a simple church service in Nashville on September 25, 1967.
+(According to legal documents, the marriage was never consummated.)

 If Gordon was unable to launch his own acting career, he had no such problems igniting Sondra's.
 He learned that Warner Bros. was holding an open casting call for a young actress to play a key role in the screen adaptation of Carson McCullers's novel The Heart Is a Lonely Hunter (1968).
 Anderson helped Locke research the part of Mick, a teenage waif in a southern town who befriends a deaf-mute boarding at the house where she lives.
 For the audition, Gordon bleached Sondra's eyebrows and bound her bosom so that she would instantly impress casting agents.
-The ploy worked, and, after several callbacks, Locke--who lied about her age to seem younger--was hired.
+The ploy worked, and, after several callbacks, Locke was hired.
 The movie was released in the summer of 1968 and earned respectful reviews from critics, although many filmgoers found the picture too arty.
 Sondra was Oscar-nominated for her sensitive portrayal.

-On April 26, 1989, Sondra amazed Tinseltown by filing a palimony lawsuit against her domestic partner of 14 years, who had once claimed she was the only woman he ever loved.
+On April 26, 1989, Sondra filed a palimony lawsuit against her domestic partner of 13 years.
+Her "brazenness" in taking on the film industry's biggest kingpin amazed and shocked Tinseltown and titillated the public.
 Her action sought unspecified damages and an equal division of the property she and Eastwood had acquired during their relationship.
-She asked for title to the Bel-Air home they had shared and to the West Hollywood home that Eastwood had purchased for Gordon and his partner to reside in.
+Locke asked for title to the Bel-Air home they had shared and to the Crescent Heights (West Hollywood) place Eastwood had purchased in 1982 (in which Gordon Anderson lived).
+The closed hearing was held on May 31, 1989, before a private judge.
 Before any court decision could be made, a private settlement was reached between the parties.
-Locke received $450,000, the West Hollywood property and a $1.5 million, multi-year development-directing pact at Warner Bros.
+Locke received $450,000, the Crescent Heights property, and a $1.5 million, multi-year development-directing pact at Warner Bros.
 In return, she dropped her suit.
 By then, the fall of 1990, she was happy to end the hassle.
 (In the past months she had been diagnosed with cancer, undergone a double mastectomy, and endured chemotherapy.)

 For the next three years Locke submitted over 30 projects to Warner Bros., but none received a green light to move ahead.
 Moreover, the studio refused to assign her to direct any of their in-house projects.
 In the mid-1990s, Sondra discovered that Eastwood had, in fact, arranged to reimburse Warner Bros. for her three-year studio contract -- a matter that he had never mentioned to her.
 It became obvious that the studio's negative professional attitude toward her had little or nothing to do with her directing or project-finding abilities.
 On June 5, 1995, Locke sued Eastwood a second time, alleging fraud and breach of fiduciary duty.
 She claimed that Clint's behind-the-scene actions had sent a message "to the film industry and the world at large ... that Locke was not to be taken seriously."
 (According to Sondra's lawyer, the situation was Clint's "way of terminating the earlier palimony suit.")

-In 1996, just minutes before a jury was to render a verdict in Sondra's favor, Clint's lawyers advised him to settle for an undisclosed amount.
+While Locke's case was revving up in the courtroom, Eastwood reached an out-of-court settlement with her.
 The jubilant plaintiff said, "This was never about money.
 It was about my fighting for my professional rights."
 According to the victor, "I didn't enjoy it.
 But sometimes you have to do things you don't enjoy."
 Locke added, "In this business people get so accustomed to being abused, they just accept the abuse and say, 'Well, that's just the way it is.'
 Well, it isn't."

 But Locke was not finished.
 She had a pending action against Warner Bros. for allegedly harming her career by agreeing to the sham movie-directing deal that Eastwood had purportedly engineered.
 On May 24, 1999, just as jury selection was beginning, the studio reached an out-of-court settlement with Sondra.

 In the years following her courtroom saga, Sondra did not direct another movie.
 She did make a brief return to acting in 1999 with supporting roles in two films that failed to secure a cinematic release.
-In her personal life, she had a live-in relationship with one of the physicians who had treated her during her cancer siege.
 In 2001, she sold her home in the Hollywood Hills and moved to another part of Los Angeles.
+She had a live-in relationship with one of the physicians who had treated her during her cancer siege.

 |Gordon Anderson||(25 September 1967 - present) (separated)|